-- Port of Melbourne’s adjacent areas include Melbourne City, Port Phillip, Hobsons Bay and Maribyrnong.
-Statistics for 2012-2013 showed as the Melbourne port’s economically strongest precincts Swanson Dock (international containership terminal), Webb Dock (at Fishermans Bend /ro-ro and container facilities, car import, bulk cargo), Station Pier (passenger terminal – ferries and cruise ships) and Appleton Dock (terminals for general cargo, bulk export and grain export).
-All four resulted in AUD 2 billion (or 94%) of the Victoria’s total VAT impacts, AUD 1 billion household income, 15000 full-time jobs.
+Port Melbourne’s adjacent areas include Melbourne City, Port Phillip, Hobsons Bay and Maribyrnong.
+Statistics for 2012-2013 showed as the Melbourne port’s economically strongest precincts Swanson Dock (international containership terminal), Webb Dock (at Fishermans Bend /ro-ro and container facilities, car import, bulk cargo, TEU-containers), Station Pier (passenger terminal - ferries and cruise ships) and Appleton Dock (terminals for general cargo, bulk export, grain export).
+All four resulted in AUD 2 billion (or 94%) of Victoria state’s total VAT impacts, AUD 1 billion household income, 15000 full-time jobs.

 - (statistics) in the period 2012-2013, Melbourne cruise port was visited by 430 passenger ships (14% of all marine vessels).